March 18, 2021 Updated: September 23, 2021 9 min read

 Topiramate can cause side effects including vision issues, dizziness, and sedation, as well as metabolic acidosis.

 Because of the side effect of metabolic acidosis, the patient's bicarbonate levels should be monitored during topiramate therapy.
-To learn more about interpreting arterial blood gases, check out our Arterial Blood Gas Flashcards.
+To learn more about expected bicarbonate levels, check out our Arterial Blood Gas Flashcards.

 Levetiracetam (Keppra) is another anticonvulsant/antiepileptic medication used to treat and prevent seizures.

-Levetiracetam can cause side effects including behavioral abnormalities including suicidal thoughts and confusion, as well as fatigue and agranulocytosis, which is a decrease in white blood cell count, increasing the risk of infection; anticholinergic side effects including dry mouth, blurry vision, constipation and urinary retention; along with orthostatic hypotension, seizures, and sedation.
+Levetiracetam can cause side effects including behavioral abnormalities including suicidal thoughts and confusion.
+It can also cause agranulocytosis, which is a decrease in white blood cell count, which increases the risk of infection.
+Other side effects include fatigue, orthostatic hypotension, seizures, sedation, and anticholinergic side effects of dry mouth, blurry vision, constipation and urinary retention.

 If you have a patient taking levetiracetam, you will need to monitor their complete blood count (CBC) levels and monitor them for signs of infection.